 As a result, the ship's designer Professor Benedict Hawthorne finds himself plunged into a dangerous, shadowy world.
 The cabal wants to break him and discredit his innovations, and will use their full power and deadly secret arms to achieve this.
 A mysterious assassin, the dreaded Kit, seems to have taken a disturbing interest in him.

 He has many allies, though.
 His friend Heneage Grimley, Captain of the Majestic Maria; the enigmatic spymaster Arthur Melbury; and Hawthorne’s childhood sweetheart, the brilliant, unconventional Agueda Santiago.
-They will need to work together and apply all their cunning and courage to stay alive and expose the truth behind the skyship’s ddestruction.

 It will become their first step in discovering the truth behind the Northumberland Codex.